 Gynecomastia, the medical term for enlarged or excess breast tissue in males, is a common problem among men of all age groups.
 The condition is characterized by an excess of fat and/or breast glandular tissue in the chest area that can be attributed to a variety of factors, including heredity, hormone imbalance, or excess weight.
 Not only can gynecomastia cause men to be dissatisfied with their physical appearance, but it can lead to bigger problems like lack of confidence, embarrassment, and even discomfort during certain physical activities.

 There is a common misconception that gynecomastia only affects men who are overweight, when in fact, it occurs in men of all age groups, all body shapes, and all weight ranges.
-Even athletes who are in top physical and muscular shape can suffer from this condition, and may require male breast reduction surgery.
+Even athletes who are in top physical and muscular shape can suffer from this condition and may require male breast reduction surgery.

 Often, enlarged breasts in males correlate with enlarged areolas in males – or an enlarged dark area around the nipple.
 Thus, male breast reduction surgery is commonly performed in conjunction with nipple revision or nipple reduction surgery.
 Male nipple revision surgery resizes and reshapes the nipples to become more proportionate to the chest size.

-Consultations are available at our offices in Atlanta, Alpharetta, Cumming / Forsyth, Newnan, and Northside / Sandy Springs, Georgia.
 The following doctors perform Male Breast Reduction Surgery at Atlanta Plastic Surgery, P.C.
 Click on a doctor to learn more about their practice and to view Before & After gynecomastia surgery photographs.